flowers

 Lab studies have indicated that cinnamon might play a role in cancer prevention by targeting angiogenesis, the process through which tumors form new blood vessels to grow.

-Certain compounds in cinnamon, like cinnamaldehyde, have been shown to hinder angiogenesis and may help slow down tumor growth.
+Certain compounds in cinnamon, such as cinnamaldehyde, have been shown to inhibit angiogenesis and may help slow tumor growth.
 While these findings are promising, more human studies are needed to confirm cinnamon’s effectiveness as a cancer-fighting agent.

 Cinnamon’s Caloric Impact in Diets